-The numerical goals and additional information about the Disability Program and resources are available on the Office of Diversity and Inclusion (ODI) Web page.
+The numerical goals, additional information about the Disability Program and resources are available on the ORMDI website.

 Section II: Model Disability Program

 Pursuant to 29 C.F.R. § 1614.203(d)(1), agencies must ensure sufficient staff, training and resources to recruit and hire persons with disabilities and persons with targeted disabilities, administer the reasonable accommodation program and special emphasis program, and oversee any other disability hiring and advancement program the agency has in place.